 Fly That Air Chair

-The sun is out, there’s a bit of a breeze.
+The sun is out, there’s a bit of a breeze, though not enough to go sailing.
 Time to put together the Air Chair.
 This random looking assortment of dowels, fabric and rope is about to turn my boat into relaxation central.

 About Two Minutes Later: